heroku-examples/heroku-tdx25-minihack-instructions/README.md

     Enter the following in **Agent Builder**:

     ```
+    I am looking for warm clothes?
+    ```

+    Agent responds with a list of options, enter the following:

+    ```
-    Can you recommend shipping options to get my item within a week for under $50?
+    Can you recommend shipping options for item 1 so that I receive it within a week for under $50?
     ```

     <img src="images/agent-response-shipping-calc.jpg">